erikeldridge/app-quality-cookbook/tools/java.md

 Compile:

 ```
-$ javac hi.java
+$ javac Main.java
 ```

 Run:

 ```
-$ java Hi
+$ java Main
 ```

 Observe “hi” printed to the console

-Modify the Hi.java file you created to explore anything you're unfamiliar with below.
+Modify the Main.java file you created to explore anything you're unfamiliar with below.

 #### Variables